 - Tell your provider about all the medicines you take.
 This includes both over-the-counter and prescription medicines.
 It also includes vitamins, herbs, and other supplements.

 - Tell your provider if you have a history of bleeding disorders.
 Let your provider know if you are taking any blood-thinning medicines, aspirin, ibuprofen, or other medicines that affect blood clotting.
 You may need to stop taking these medicines before the procedure.

-- You may be given medicine to help your relax (a sedative) before the procedure.
+be given medicine to help you relax (a sedative) before the procedure.

 Generally, BCS follows this process:

 - You will be asked to remove clothing and given a gown to wear.